 Several of Trajan’s more notable architectural legacies can be directly connected to the Dacian Wars and the booty that the emperor was able to extract from the conquered region.
 Trajan’s power was stamped all over the urban center of Rome.
 The extensive list of structures he gave to the city includes the thermae (baths) on the Oppian Hill and the Mercatus Traiani (the Markets of Trajan).
 However, his greatest legacy was the Forum of Trajan.
 Inaugurated in 112 CE, it was sandwiched between the Forum Romanum and the Forum of Augustus (which it dwarfed).
 It was, and remained, a “construction unique under the heavens”, according to the historian Ammianus Marcellinus who visited in the 4th century CE.

 The forum reveled in Trajan’s military successes, and statues of captured Dacians were incorporated as part of the decoration as a permanent reminder.
 To the north of the Forum, there was also Trajan’s Column.
 This incredible monument featured a helical frieze that wrapped around the extent of the column’s considerable height.
-It was carved with a continuous narrative frieze, presenting the Dacian campaign to the viewer.
+The spiraling frieze narrated the Dacian campaign to the viewer.

 Trajan’s victory was also commemorated in Dacia itself.
 The Romans had established a colony of veterans at Civitas Tropaensium (modern Adamclisi).
 In 109 CE, Trajan erected a monument there, now known as the Tropaeum Traini.
 It commemorated the Dacian campaigns generally, but also the Battle of Adamclisi which had taken place during the first war specifically.
 The tropaeum replaced an altar that had been erected on the same site, on which the names of over 3,000 legionaries who died in the battle had been recorded.
 The monument was dedicated to the god Mars Ultor (‘Avenging Mars’), who was also honored in Rome with a temple in the Forum of Augustus.